 I don't know how often I will review external material on this site, but around the time I was beginning this blog, I came across this magazine in a supermarket.
 It caught my eye, and given the title of my blog I considered it my duty to read the material and relay my general impressions.

-The magazine has four themes (Who Was Jesus?, Unearthing The Gospels, Martyrs Heretics And History, and Miracles Faith And Science) in which there are 3-4 articles per theme with discussions about various aspects of the Christian faith.
+Who Was Jesus?, Unearthing The Gospels, Martyrs Heretics And History, and Miracles Faith And Science) in which there are 3-4 articles per theme with discussions about various aspects of the Christian faith.
 While the magazine definitely takes the "conspiracy theory" route in advertising, I found that it was well rounded in portraying the different perspectives on each issue covered.

-In the first section (Who Was Jesus?) the articles delve into the legitimacy of the narrative of Jesus as portrayed in the Bible.
+Who Was Jesus?) the articles delve into the legitimacy of the narrative of Jesus as portrayed in the Bible.
 This section reinforced for me that we all seem to invent our own truths at some point in reference to periods of time that we are detached from.
 For example, James Tabor (author of The Jesus Dynasty: The Hidden History of Jesus, His Royal Family, and the Birth of Christianity) seems to pick and choose what he deems valid in the Biblical narrative to justify what he's found out about Jesus in his external research.
 My problem with this is his rejection of certain parts of the same texts which, in my opinion, have always been a vital part of Christian practice.

 Don't get me wrong, we all use the Bible at some point to justify our own world views and experiences.
 It would be wrong for me to belittle Tabor's point of view without admitting to probably doing something similar.
 I just think Tabor goes too far out of his way to justify his own point of view and I disagree with him on many core points.